lesha2r/mongomod/README.md

 ```

 ### Model.delete()
-Delets user in the database.
+Deletes user in the database.

 ```
 await user.delete()